cbm755/summer-school/finite_diff_ODE_PDE/lec07_2d.md

 finite differences which are appropriate for advection-dominited problems, but we haven't talked about them in this course.

-But we do want to look more carefully about constructing the matrices in this code...
+But we could look more carefully about constructing the matrices in this code...

 ## Heat equation